Getting Organized for When the Kids Go Back to School

 Back to School Means it’s Time to Get Organized!

-I am a firm believer that being prepared saves a mother!
-Also, kids need routines in their lives.
+I’m sharing some cool organizational DIYs and tips that I inspire to implement into my life in hope that mornings run a little smoother and evenings are less hectic and productive.
+Because honestly, being prepared SAVES my sanity!
+Plus the fact that kids thrive when they have some order and routines.
 Back to School is the perfect time to establish these routines and create new habits.
 Your kids will be having to get into a routine at school so might as well start one at home!

 Back to School Schedule

-I put this one first because it is one of the MOST important things to preparing yourself to having the best BTS experience.
-Talk with your kids and realize what is a realistic bed time and wake up time is and then, the week before school starts, start with this schedule.
+I put this one first because it is one of the MOST important things to preparing yourself to having the best back to school experience.
+Talk with your kids about how many hours of sleep they need, and together set a realistic bedtime and wake time.
+Starting 2 weeks before school, have the child go to be 15 minutes earlier each night (and wake them earlier each morning) so they are going to bed at a normal time before school starts.
 That way your kids can adjust to that schedule and that is just one less thing that will change the week that school starts.
-My kids have the craziest schedules during the summer so it is SO important that I get them back on a normal schedule that doesn’t change.
-They will feel less tired and be ready to take on all their new responsibilities just by making this little change one week early.

 Daily To-Do Charts

 This is a SUPER important one in my house!
 Each day kids need to be reminded of all the little tasks they need to do.
 Whether that be finishing your book report, or remembering to correct your math assignment.. sometimes kids just need to be reminded.
 There are many ways to accomplish this… some people write out the daily chores on a whiteboard, or print them out and put them in a sheet protector so they can be crossed off and reused!
 Here is a cute chore chart idea that you can make using magnets, washi tape and clothespins!
 Here are some more household management ideas that incorporate to-do’s and chore charts.
 You can also see the new way we manage our kids daily responsibilities and allowance/budgeting.